If a hazardous substances injury has set you back, we'll help you move forward

 Every year, thousands of people experience pain and hardship as a result of contracting illnesses like lung disease, asthma, cancer, and dermatitis following exposure to hazardous substances in the workplace.

 Employers have a legal responsibility for providing a safe working environment for employees.
 Specifically "The Control of Substances Hazardous to Health Regulations" (COSHH) are detailed regulations designed to protect employees from the danger of exposure to chemicals and other substances in the workplace.

-If you employer has been negligent in their obligations and you have sustained and injury as a result, you may be entitled to claim compensation
+If your employer has been negligent in their obligations and you have sustained an injury, you may be entitled to claim compensation

 Hazardous substances in the environment

-Hazardous substances can also be found outside the workplace.
-There were 286 reported cases of Legionnaires' disease (caused by inhaling air containing tiny droplets of water infected with Legionella pneumophila or by drinking infected water) in 2013.
+Every year there are around 300 cases of Legionnaires' Disease in the UK.
+Legionnaire's disease is caused by inhaling air containing tiny droplets of water infected with Legionella pneumophila, or by drinking infected water.

-Another example are the 50-60 cases of Leptospirosis (known as Weil's disease) reported each year, where appropriate precautions to prevent water being infected by animals were not taken.
+Further examples include the 50-60 cases of Leptospirosis (known as Weil's disease) reported each year, where appropriate precautions to prevent water from being infected by animals were not taken.

 Industrial disasters and illegal dumping of toxic waste can result in serious illness affecting members of the public.

 Deliberate dumping of toxic waste rarely occurs in the UK.
 If a toxic substance has been released into the environment as a result of a company's negligence, however, and one or more people become ill as a result, it may be possible to make a claim for compensation.

 For the consequences of an accident or illness, financial compensation is often an inadequate substitute.
 Nevertheless, personal injury law is founded on the idea that compensation will aim to put the injured party back in the position they would have been in if the accident or illness had never happened.